elm-lang/cookie/README.md

+> **Notice!** We decided not to publish this library until we found a motivating use case that was not better addressed by using the `Set-Cookie` header on an HTTP response.
+Please open an issue describing your particular scenario if you think you found the motivating use case!

 # Cookies

-> **Note:** We decided not to publish this library until we found a motivating use case that was not better addressed by using the `Set-Cookie` header on an HTTP response.
-Please open an issue describing your particular scenario if you think you found the motivating use case!

 Cookies are an ancient mistake of web browsers.
 They make a bunch of security problems quite easy, so consider this an expert library.